-George Barnett joined the Iowa football staff as offensive line coach in March, 2021.
-Barnett joins the Hawkeye football program after being named offensive line coach at Tulane University in December, 2020.
+George Barnett is in his second year as offensive line coach at the University of Iowa after joining the staff in March, 2021.
+Barnett joined the Hawkeye football program after being named offensive line coach at Tulane University in December, 2020.
 Barnett has over 20 seasons of offensive line coaching experience at the collegiate level.

 Barnett previously was on the coaching staff at Miami, Ohio for seven seasons.
 Barnett joined the Miami program as co-offensive coordinator and offensive line coach (2014-15).
 He was later elevated to assistant head coach/co-offensive coordinator/offensive line coach in 2016.
 Miami earned an invitation to the 2016 St. Petersburg Bowl.